The Magnificence of the Wealthy

-Dictionary definition of magnificence
+Dictionary Definition of Magnificence

 The dictionary defines magnificence as a quality or state of being magnificent, splendor, grandeur, and sublimity.
-Also it is impressiveness of surroundings.
+Also, it is impressiveness of surroundings.
 But the Middle English origins would define it as majesty, nobility, stateliness or even sumptuousness.
 Then a person who has magnificence does things on a grand, and luxurious scale.
-I’m glad that Aristotle pushed the definition a bit further in stating that a truly magnificent benefactor gave on a grand scale freely and without personal gain for the betterment of the general pubic and not himself.
-Without that I would say Citizen Kane was magnificent in building his Xanadu mansion for himself, as many millionaires do.
+I’m glad that Aristotle pushed the definition a bit further in stating that a truly magnificent benefactor gave on a grand scale freely and without personal gain for the betterment of the general public and not himself.
+Without that, I would say Citizen Kane was magnificent in building his Xanadu mansion for himself, as many millionaires do.

 Before I go on, I wanted to throw in my two cents worth about an inspiring TV show that aired back in 2009 called "The Philanthropist".
 The show was loosely based on an actual multi-billionaire philanthropist.
-The premise was that this selfish self-absorbed billionaire was transformed by the death of is only son and began using his money and efforts to help the poor and helpless in other countries like Nigeria, Burma, Kosovo, etc. He built hospitals, orphanages, schools, and did most of the relief personally instead of just sending a check or a representative.
+The premise was that this selfish self-absorbed billionaire was transformed by the death of his only son and began using his money and efforts to help the poor and helpless in other countries like Nigeria, Burma, Kosovo, etc. He built hospitals, orphanages, schools, and did most of the relief personally instead of just sending a check or a representative.
 The show was so awesome, that my husband and I watched faithfully and we were woefully disappointed when it was canceled after only 8 episodes.
 Is this an example of the apathy we have developed in this country or as a people in general?
 Do we not care about hearing what the 1% could do, what magnificence the rest of the 99% of us cannot hope to experience personally?
 Why wasn't this show more popular?
 I still wonder.
 I found it inspiring and heart-warming.

 There is some argument as to whether the acts of “The Philanthropist” were pure and therefore, magnificent.
 He did do many of the acts of generosity at first because of a loss he had experienced and because he wanted to feel better.
 Yet later he got into the true motivation of magnificence and genuinely loved helping others, or so I believed by the end of the show.
 Can anyone’s gesture of giving be truly pure 100%?
 I’m not sure.
-At some level even the smallest generosity helps not only the recipient but also the giver.
+At some level, even the smallest generosity helps not only the recipient but also the giver.
 When that happens, does it negate the gesture or just reinforce it?
 Who can say?
 Maybe it is both.

 Another TV show that showed true magnificence was “Undercover Boss” where these corporate type’s gestures to help were genuine to most viewers.
-Yet how can one person ever touch the needs of all.
+Yet how can one person ever touch the needs of all?
 It is enough that they want to touch the needs of a few.
 I think we have to go back to the premise that we will always have poor, and suffering people around us who need help.
 We will always face disasters like hurricanes, earthquakes, floods, and famine, and only as we all join together to do what little we can, will we be closer to true magnificence.
 It takes all of us, not just a few wealthy ones.
 I guess Aristotle would argue the point with me.

 "The true work of art is but a shadow of the divine perfection."— Michelangelo

-Contemporary examples: Alfred Nobel
+Contemporary Examples: Alfred Nobel

-I found so many contemporary examples of magnificence as Aristotle would defined it, that it was hard to narrow it down.
-How about Alfred Nobel who was a Norwegian chemist, engineer and inventor.
+I found so many contemporary examples of magnificence as Aristotle would define it, that it was hard to narrow it down.
+How about Alfred Nobel who was a Norwegian chemist, engineer, and inventor.
 He became rich from the patenting of 355 inventions including dynamite.
 He was sorry that many of his inventions were used for war, but when he read a premature obituary about himself in a French newspaper quoting "the merchant of death is dead" he became very disheartened.
-I’m sure I would be too, if I were labeled such a thing.
-He decided to dedicate 94% of his wealth to be bequeathed to Prizes for outstanding work in the fields of chemistry, medicine, literature and peace.
-Established in 1895, each year recipients, chosen by the Nobel Foundation, receive a gold metal and a sum of money (decided by the Nobel Foundation); today usually amounting to about $1.2 million each.
+I’m sure I would be too if I were labeled such a thing.
+He decided to dedicate 94% of his wealth to be bequeathed to Prizes for outstanding work in the fields of chemistry, medicine, literature, and peace.
+Established in 1895, each year recipients, chosen by the Nobel Foundation, receive a gold medal and a sum of money (decided by the Nobel Foundation); today usually amounting to about $1.2 million each.
 A couple of recipients were Mother Teresa for Peace and Welhelm Conrad Rontgen for his discovery of X-rays.

-Contemporary examples: Henry Huntington
+Contemporary Examples: Henry Huntington

 In the southern California area is the Huntington Library and Botanical Gardens.
 Henry Huntington (born 1850) built up a financial empire through his work in railroad, utilities and real estate holdings in Southern California.
-But he had an interest in rare books, art and gardens.
+But he had an interest in rare books, art, and gardens.
 In 1919 he and his wife signed over ownership of his property and collections to a non-profit trust for the public.
-In his library there is a copy of a Gutenberg Bible on vellum, a double-elephant folio edition of Audubon's Birds of America (which is 10 volumes), and original editions of Shakespeare.
+In his library, there is a copy of a Gutenberg Bible on vellum, a double-elephant folio edition of Audubon's Birds of America (which is 10 volumes), and original editions of Shakespeare.
 In the mansion, he amassed 18th and 19th century British and French art including Gainsborough's Blue Boy and Lawrence's Pinkie.
 I've been there to see them.
 They are magnificent (obviously).
 And then there are the 120 acres of botanical gardens all open to the public.
 I especially like the Shakespeare garden, which had species of every plant and flower mentioned in Shakespeare works: A rose by any other name… It was rather magnificent of him to donate these collections back to the public.

 “We should comport ourselves with the masterpieces of art as with exalted personages—stand quietly before them and wait till they speak to us.”